noloader/Dockbook-Install/README.md

 Customizations
 ==============

-DocBook allws you to change the style of your book by using a custom stylesheet.
+DocBook allows you to change the style of your book by using a custom stylesheet.
 For example, you can change the font family, font size, paragraph indents, left margin, or right margin.
-This DocBook uses `custom.xsl` for customization.
-However, since this book's `custom.xsl` is created on the fly, make your changes to `custom.xsl.in`. `custom.xsl.in` will be used to create the `custom.xsl` used when building the book.
+Since this book's `custom.xsl` is created on the fly, you should make your changes to `custom.xsl.in`. `custom.xsl.in` will be used to create the `custom.xsl` used when building the book.

 The XSLT translator consumes `custom.xsl` like so: